GlowskiBroski/PhoenixClient/README.md

   - When you hold space, it will appear in the center of your screen and look like this:
   - ![Screenshot](pictures/windows/hudtogglemenu.jpg)

-  *Universal Options:*
+  *Window Achoring:*
-  - Window Anchoring: when a window is dragged against a wall, it will have a red line on that wall.
+  - When a window is dragged against a wall, it will have a red line on that wall.
 It is now 'anchored'.
 If the window changes, it will do so as if it is glued to that wall

   *What does it look like?*
   - PhoenixClient takes a slightly different approach to the standard hacked client GUI, rendering its windows horizontally rather than vertically